AdobeDocs/experience-manager-65.en/help/forms/using/transaction-reports-billable-apis.md

 </table>

 Invoke is considered a transaction that depends on the operation being performed.
 It is considered a transaction when you perform the following operations:
 1. Non-PDF to PDF conversion.
-For example, XDP to PDF conversion, Word to PDF conversion.
+For example, XDP to PDF conversion (For interactive as well as non-interactive communication), Word to PDF conversion.
 1. PDF to PDF/A conversion.
 1. PDF to Non-PDF conversion.
 For example, PDF to Image conversion, PDF to Text conversion.